coredds/eniGOma/examples/use-cases/README.md

 - Rotate configurations periodically for high-security use cases

 ### 🛡️ Security Considerations
-- ⚠️ eniGOma is for educational/simulation purposes only
+- ⚠️ enigoma is for educational/simulation purposes only
 - For production security, use AES-GCM or ChaCha20-Poly1305
 - Test configurations thoroughly before deployment